-- Current Tax Credit Award Notice for the current financial year (Full letter with all pages); provisional tax credit awards and annual reviews must be accompanied by an up to date bank statement; - Current Universal Credit Notice for the current financial year (Full letter with all pages); - Current (income assessed) Benefit Claim letter dated within the last 3 months; - Letter from Benefit Agency confirming receipt of benefit dated within the last 3 months; - Letter from Local Authority confirming Housing Benefit/Council Tax Benefit dated within the last 3 months; - Bank statements dated within the last 3 months indicating regular payments from the Benefits Agency; - Wage slips (minimum of 2 monthly/8 weekly payslips showing gross amount) dated within the last 3 months; - Proof of recent tax return if self-employed; - Other evidence may be requested to establish proof of income and household circumstances. - Learners who are undertaking industry placements funded via the Capacity and Delivery Fund may find themselves facing financial difficulties due to incurring extra participation costs, for example, because they need to pay for additional travel to their placement.
-These learners may only need support for a short period of time.
-Additional support may be available to these learners during their time on a industry placement.
+- Current Tax Credit Award Notice for the current financial year (Full letter with all pages); provisional tax credit awards and annual reviews must be accompanied by an up to date bank statement; - Latest 3 months worth Universal Credit Notice for the current financial year (Full letter with all pages); - Current (income assessed) Benefit Claim letter dated within the last 3 months; - Letter from Benefit Agency confirming receipt of benefit dated within the last 3 months;

+- Letter from Local Authority confirming Housing Benefit/Council Tax Benefit dated within the last 3 months; - Bank statements dated within the last 3 months indicating regular payments of 3 months from the Benefits Agency; - Wage slips (minimum of 3 monthly/12 weekly payslips showing gross amount) dated within the last 3 months; - Proof of recent tax return if self-employed; - Other evidence may be requested to establish proof of income and household circumstances. - A few students may find themselves facing financial difficulties due to incurring extra participation costs, for example, because they need to pay for additional travel to their placement.
+These students may only need support for a short period of time.
+Additional support may be available to these learners during their time on an industry placement.
 The eligibility for this support is the same as the eligibility for the 16-19 discretionary fund. - Learners can apply for support on industry placements at any point during the year. - In exceptional circumstances we may be able to offer support for meals/travel with a supporting statement from a professional staff member (Pastoral Staff, Designated Safeguarding Officer, Welfare Team).

-16-19 Priority Fund
+16-18 Priority Fund